Falaventho/traversal-sim/README.md

 # Placement Optimization Simulator

-This is a small project built to assist in the analysis of an optimization problem in 2d space.
+This is a python utility built to assist in the analysis of an optimization problem in 2d space.

 ## The Problem